JuliaLinearAlgebra/LinearMaps.jl/docs/src/types.md

 Type for wrapping an `AbstractMatrix` or `LinearMap` and to possible redefine the properties `isreal`, `issymmetric`, `ishermitian` and `isposdef`.
-An `AbstractMatrix` will automatically be converted to a `WrappedMap` when it is combined with other `AbstractLinearMap` objects via linear combination or composition (multiplication).
+An `AbstractMatrix` will automatically be converted to a `WrappedMap` when it is combined with other `LinearMap` objects via linear combination or composition (multiplication).
 Note that `WrappedMap(mat1)*WrappedMap(mat2)` will never evaluate `mat1*mat2`, since this is more costly than evaluating `mat1*(mat2*x)` and the latter is the only operation that needs to be performed